-- Policies consistent with the mission; - Management and provision of all services, including the management of contractors; - Personnel policies that address adequate notice of termination by employees or contractors with direct patient care responsibilities; - Fiscal operations, including fiscal reports; and - Polices on beneficiary health and safety, including a comprehensive, systemic operational plan to ensure the health and safety of beneficiaries.
+- 10. Quality improvement program; - 11.
+Policies consistent with the mission; - 12.
+Management and provision of all services, including the management of contractors; - 13.
+Personnel policies that address adequate notice of termination by employees or contractors with direct patient care responsibilities; - 14.
+Fiscal operations, including fiscal reports; and - 15.
+Polices on beneficiary health and safety, including a comprehensive, systemic operational plan to ensure the health and safety of beneficiaries.